 The way I work

-Psychodynamic therapy recognises and values the connections between a person’s inner and outer experience, and the significance of the past in relation to the present.
-The potential of the therapeutic relationship between client and counsellor is also acknowledged.
+Psychodynamic therapy recognises and values the significance of past experience in relation to the present, as well as connections between a person’s internal and external world.
+The potential of the therapeutic relationship between client and counsellor is also utilised.